 Stress testing is a fundamental element of the Issuer's risk control framework, stress testing results are used in risk appetite discussions and strategic business planning, and support the Issuer's internal capital adequacy assessment.
-Stress testing is conducted on a regular basis and the results, trend information and supporting analysis are reported to the Board, senior management and shared and discussed with the business lines.
+Stress testing is conducted on a regular basis and the results, trend information and supporting analysis are reported to the Issuer's Board of Directors, senior management and shared and discussed with the business lines.